tensorpack/tensorpack/docs/tutorial/tf-queue.md

   minimize_op.run()	 # minimize_op was built from dequeued tensors
 ```

-This is now automatically handled by tensorpack trainers already (unless you used the demo ``SimpleTrainer``),
+This is now automatically handled by tensorpack trainers already,
 see [Trainer](trainer.md) for details.

 TensorFlow provides staging interface which will further improve the speed in the future.
 This is
 [issue#140](https://github.com/ppwwyyxx/tensorpack/issues/140).

 You can also avoid `feed_dict` by using TensorFlow native operators to read data, which is also
-supported here.
+supported in tensorpack.
 It probably allows you to reach the best performance, but at the cost of implementing the
 reading / preprocessing ops in C++ if there isn't one for your task.
-We won't talk about it here.

 ## Figure out the bottleneck